maisner/ud-test-ticket/README.md

 # ud-test-ticket
+- Make `.env` file from `.env.example` in root
-Run `composer build` for CS, PHPStan a tests
+- Run command `composer build` for CS, PHPStan a tests